Glory hole

 A glory hole (also spelled gloryhole and glory-hole) is a hole in a wall or partition, often between public toilet cubicles, public shower cubicles or sex video arcade booths and lounges, for people to engage in sexual activity or to observe the person on the opposite side.

 Glory holes are especially associated with gay male culture and anal or oral sex.
 They are not exclusively favoured by gay people and have become more commonly acknowledged as a fetish for heterosexual and bisexual individuals as well.

-In more recent years, public glory holes have faded in popularity in many countries, or have simply been removed or closed up by authorities, although some gay websites offer directories of remaining ones.
-Glory holes are sometimes a topic of erotic literature and pornographic films have been devoted to their use.
+In recent years, public glory holes have faded in popularity in many countries, or have simply been removed or closed up by authorities, although some gay websites offer directories of remaining ones.
+Glory holes are sometimes a topic of erotic literature, and pornographic films have been devoted to their use.

 Motivations

 Numerous motivations can be ascribed to the use and eroticism of glory holes.
 As a wall separates the two participants, they have no contact except for a penis and a mouth, hand, anus, or vagina.
 Almost total anonymity is maintained, as no other attributes are taken into consideration.
 The glory hole is seen as an erotic oasis in gay subcultures around the world; people's motives, experiences and attributions of value in its use are varied.

 In light of the ongoing HIV pandemic, many gay men reevaluated their sexual and erotic desires and practices.
 Queer theorist Tim Dean has suggested that glory holes allow for a physical barrier, which may be an extension of psychological barriers, in which there is internalized homophobia (a result of many societies' reluctance to discuss LGBT practices and people).
 For some gay men, a glory hole depersonalizes their partner altogether as a disembodied object of sexual desire.